Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 ### The Problems with Phase Shifts

 The phase shifts has a similar issue to the two inaudible frequencies methods as it is still easily visible on a spectrogram, though as a single continuous frequency it might not be as obvious that it's hidden data.
-Also, it's more difficult to decode as most spectrograms don't show phase shifts so the attacker would have to make a custom decoder.

 ### Syntax